codecrafters-io/languages/compiled_starters/redis-starter-elixir/README.md

 # Usage

-1. Ensure you have `elixir` installed locally
+1. Ensure you have `mix` installed locally
 1. Run `./spawn_redis_server.sh` to run your Redis server, which is implemented in `lib/server.ex`.
 1. Commit your changes and run `git push origin master` to submit your solution